Amsterdam to house migrants on cruise ship moored in port - NewsBreak

 “The situation in Ter Apel is heartbreaking.
 Together we must solve the shortage of accommodation so that refugees can find a place,” said Amsterdam alderman Rutger Groot Wassink.

-Mr Groot Wassink called the cruise ship, which is not yet in Amsterdam but should be in use starting on October 1, a temporary, short-term solution and said the Dutch government needs to work with municipalities to reform the country’s asylum system.
+Groot Wassink called the cruise ship, which is not yet in Amsterdam but should be in use starting Oct.
+1, a temporary, short-term solution and said the Dutch government needs to work with municipalities to reform the country's asylum system.

-One of the reasons for the crisis is a nationwide housing shortage.

 The minister in charge of migration, Eric van der Burg, thanked Amsterdam.